redgnar/whisky/readme.md

 var_dump($variables->get('result'));
 ```

-## Contributing

-We welcome contributions from the community.
-Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) (link to your contribution guidelines) for details on how to contribute to this project.

 ## License

 This library is released under an open-source license.
 For more information, please see the [LICENSE](./LICENSE) file in the repository.